C-out-in-S/COP3060Project1/README.md

    * Allows user to search tags for their interest areas or games and search for other users
 * Settings Screen
    * Lets people change language, and app notification settings.
+* Search Screen
+   * Lets user search for interests and other users

 ### 3. Navigation